 The Aktiengesellschaft (stock corporation) comprises 40 active Partners who, together with former Partners and employees, are the shareholders of Drees & Sommer SE.
 This allows the Group to operate independently of third parties and to provide unbiased consulting to clients.
 As Managing Directors, the Partners are responsible for the operational units as independent entrepreneurs.

 In their Managing Director roles in regional offices, the Partners operate as independent entrepreneurs.
-Partners Dierk Mutschler and Steffen Szeidl form the Executive Board.
-Prof. Dr. Hans Sommer is Chairman of the Supervisory Board.
+Partners Dierk Mutschler, Steffen Szeidl and Marc Schömbs form the Executive Board.
+Dr. Johannes Fritz is Chairman of the Supervisory Board.

 24.1 bn Euro